whopperprinting/LayerLapse/README.md

 # LayerLapse – 3D Printing Timelapse Trigger Device

 **LayerLapse** is a camera trigger designed specifically for 3D printing.
 It captures a photo on every new layer using a hall effect sensor and a small magnet mounted to your print head — producing buttery-smooth, layer-by-layer timelapse footage.
-Perfect for makers, designers, and content creators who want to showcase their prints from a stunning new perspective.
+Perfect for makers, designers, content creators, or just people who want to see their prints from a new perspective.

 👉 [Timelapse taken with LayerLapse](https://www.instagram.com/reel/DHZqo8mtuyH/?utm_source=ig_web_button_share_sheet&igsh=MzRlODBiNWFlZA==)